How to Remove Unused Cells in Excel (10 Methods)

 apply the formula

-• Now drag down the Fill Handle icon to the right to fill the other cells with the formula.
+• Drag the Fill Handle icon to the right to apply the formula to other cells.

-• Finally, you will observe that the range produced does not include blank cells.
+• You’ll notice that the resulting range does not include blank cells.

 removing unused cells from a horizontal range